acend/argocd-basics-training/content/en/docs/08/sync_windows.md

 {{% /onlyWhenNot %}}
 {{% onlyWhen no-argocd-cli %}}
 Open the [Argo CD UI](https://{{% param argoCdUrl %}}) and try to click **Sync** on `sync-windows-<username>`.
 The sync will be blocked with a "Blocked by sync window" error.
+You will also see a red pause icon next to the Application state indicating that Sync operations are currently not allowed.
 {{% /onlyWhen %}}

 {{% alert title="Note" color="info" %}}